 Unfortunately, with the enactment of the ARP, physician practices are now confronted by yet another threat of Medicare cuts in 2022.
 According to the Congressional Budget Office, passage of the American Rescue Plan Act of 2021 would set in motion reductions in overall Medicare spending of 4% next year, totaling $36 billion, as a result of PAYGO budget rules.
 We strongly oppose these arbitrary across-the-board Medicare cuts, and the predictably devastating impact they would have on many already distressed physician practices.

 The AAO-HNS is working with our Congressional champions to reverse these cuts and provide needed relief to America’s physicians as they continue to fight the COVID-19 pandemic.
-Contact your Representative today!
+Click here to contact your Representative today!